MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/fix-problems-with-directory-synchronization.md

 - [Identity synchronization and duplicate attribute resiliency](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-syncservice-duplicate-attribute-resiliency)

-### **I have an alert in the Office 365 admin center, or am receiving automated emails that there hasn't been a recent synchronization event**
+### **I have an alert in the admin center, or am receiving automated emails that there hasn't been a recent synchronization event**
 - [Troubleshoot connectivity issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/tshoot-connect-connectivity)
 - [Azure AD Connect Accounts and permissions](https://go.microsoft.com/fwlink/p/?LinkId=820598)
 - [Azure AD Connect sync: How to manage the Azure AD service account](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-azureadaccount)
 - [Directory synchronization to Azure Active Directory stops or you're warned that sync hasn't registered in more than a day](https://support.microsoft.com/help/2882421/directory-synchronization-to-azure-active-directory-stops-or-you-re-warned-that-sync-hasn-t-registered-in-more-than-a-day)

-### **Password hashes aren't synchronizing, or I'm seeing an alert in the Office 365 admin center that there hasn't been a recent password hash synchronization**
+### **Password hashes aren't synchronizing, or I'm seeing an alert in the admin center that there hasn't been a recent password hash synchronization**
 - [Implementing password hash synchronization with Azure AD Connect sync](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-password-hash-synchronization)

 ### **I'm seeing an alert that Object quota exceeded**